Facts about Down syndrome

 - New Jersey Early Intervention System

-- NJ Department of Children and Families (up to age 21)
+- NJ Dept of Children & Families – Perform Care (to age 21)

-- NJ Division of Developmental Disabilities (age 21 and up)
+- NJ DDD – Division of Developmental Disabilities (age 21+)

 - The Arc of New Jersey

 - SPAN Parent Advocacy Network

 - NJCIE – New Jersey Coalition for Inclusive Education, Inc.